TRAIN HARD

 GOAL: Create good training habits to prevent penalties or disqualification and to improve your scores.

-PROCEDURE: Start facing the first set of targets, with the rifle on “SAFE” and at low ready.
-On the buzzer, raise the rifle, switch to “FIRE” and engage the first set of targets.
-Switch to “SAFE” and move to the second set of targets.
-Switch to “FIRE” and engage the second set of targets.
-Switch to “SAFE” and move to the third set of targets.
-Reload.
-As the third set of targets come into view, continue moving into position, raise the rifle, switch to “FIRE” and engage the last set of targets as they come into view.
-When finished, switch the safety selector to “SAFE” as you bring the rifle back to low ready and stop the timer.
+PROCEDURE: Start facing the first set of targets, with the rifle on SAFE and at low ready.
+On the buzzer, raise the rifle, switch to FIRE and engage the first set of targets.
+Switch to SAFE and move past the first set of targets to the second set of targets.
+Switch to FIRE and engage the second set of targets.
+Switch to SAFE and move around the barrier to the third set of targets.
+Reload as you move.
+As the third set of targets come into view, raise the rifle, switch to FIRE and engage the targets.
+The drill is complete once you fire your last shot.
+Switch to SAFE as you bring the rifle back to low ready.
 Unload and show clear.

-PROCEDURE: Start facing the first set of targets, with the rifle on “SAFE” and at low ready.
+PROCEDURE: Start facing the first set of targets, with the rifle on “SAFE” and at the low ready.
 On the buzzer, raise the rifle, switch to “FIRE” and engage the first set of targets.
 Switch to “SAFE” and place the rifle on the table.
-Grab the pistol and aim at the second set of targets.
-Switch to “FIRE” and engage the second set of targets.
-When finished, switch to “SAFE” as you bring the pistol back to low ready and stop the timer.
-Unload the pistol, show clear and place the pistol on the table.
+Grab the pistol from the table or from your holster and aim at the second set of targets.
+If equipped, switch the safety selector to “FIRE” and engage the second set of targets.
+The drill is complete once you fire your last shot.
+Switch to “SAFE” (if equipped) as you bring the pistol back to low ready and stop the timer.
+Unload the pistol, show clear and place the pistol on the table or back into your holster.
 Unload the rifle, show clear and place the rifle on the table.

 MASTERY: Performing this sequence correctly in under 10 seconds ten times in a row.